bbarany/rapidminer-windowfunctions/README.md

 inside the subgroup.
 If you're using the standard aggregation functions of RapidMiner's Aggregate operator, this doesn't need to be specified.

+## Limitations

+The process can be slow if the number of groups is high.
+This is especially the case when using the custom functions (row_number, rank etc.).
+The reason is that these are implemented with Groovy scripts executed many times in a loop.

+Some useful functions defined in the SQL standard are not yet implemented: percent_rank, cume_dist, ntile, lag, lead, first_value, last_value, nth_value.

+(lag and lead are available in the Series extension.)

+Windows can only be specified with attribute values but not in the other ways specified in SQL.
+(ROWS BETWEEN ...
+PRECEDING ...
+FOLLOWING)

+The ordering attribute is only used for the ranking and row_number functions.
+The built-in aggregation functions are always calculated for the entire group, regardless of the **orderField** setting.